billimarie/simple-react-tailwind-tutorial/README.md

 ## Troubleshooting

-- If you receive an error about serviceWorker.js, feel free to delete it.
+- If you receive an error about ServiceWorker.js, go to `index.js` and comment it out.
+(You can also delete the file itself under `src/serviceWorker.js`.)
+- Additionally, if you're running Windows, make sure system32 has been added to your PATH (see: [this GitHub issue](https://medium.com/r/?url=https%3A%2F%2Fgithub.com%2Ffacebook%2Fcreate-react-app%2Fissues%2F7061)).